ms94ap/custom-carousel/README.md

 ## Improvements

-Current implementation has standard display functionality from right/left and vice verca.
-But a possible improvement could be giving the user the option to choose from the following:
+Improvement would be by giving the user the option to choose from the following:

 - User sets the amount of pictures to be displayed
-- Display method.
+- Display method other than current (left/right).
 Such as fade in/out etc.
 - Amount of pictures loaded from each block

 ## Requirements